Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 It takes around 15 minutes to explore the cave, with the highlight being the impressive ice stalactites illuminated in the depth of the cave.

-We followed this trail, going for a walk in the serene Aokigahara Forest in favour of visiting the second ice cave.
+When you resurface, there is a 30-minute forest trail that connects the two caves.
+We followed this trail, going for a walk in the serene Aokigahara Forest instead of visiting the second ice cave.

 There’s also a third cave a short drive away, the Bat Cave, which is also the largest of the three caves open to the public in the Fuji Five Lakes area.